rwinkhart/gohighlight-embedded/README.md

 ## Revising and adding new lexers

 Lexers are YML files that live under the [syntax\_files](./syntax_files) dir.

 They can be loaded individually:
 ```go
     syntaxFile, lerr := ioutil.ReadFile("highlight/syntax_files/go.yaml")
     syntaxDef, err := highlight.ParseDef(syntaxFile)
 ```

 Or, you can scan the dir and load them all using the `highlight.ParseSyntaxFiles(syn_dir, &defs)()` helper function.

-This repo includes over a 100 different lexers and contributions are most welcome:)